andyanalog/negative-space-chatroom/README.md

 This project is a Flask-based web application that simulates a chatroom inspired by the novel *Negative Space* by B. R. Yeager.
 The chatroom features bots that respond in a dark and melancholic tone using GPT-2.

+**Disclaimer**

+***Please be aware that interactions with the bots in this chatroom may not always be precise.
+The model may occasionally provide unclear, ambiguous, or even aggressive and offensive responses.
+We recommend using discretion when engaging with the bots and being mindful of the nature of the responses you might receive.***

 ## Features

 - **Dark and Melancholic Responses**: Bots respond with a consistently pessimistic and gloomy tone.